judwhite/NsqSharp/README.md

 sc start nsqd
 ```

-You can also build these files from source: https://github.com/bitly/nsq (official) and https://github.com/judwhite/nsq for the version which can also run as a Windows Service.
+You can also build these files from source: https://github.com/bitly/nsq (official), or https://github.com/judwhite/nsq (fork) to add the ability to run as a Windows Service.

 ## C# Examples